Builtins

 Semantics¶

-builtin returns a value of type comptime_int
+The @strlen builtin returns a value of type comptime_int equal to

 the length of its argument, i.e., the number of characters in the string.